Yahweasel/aokv/README.md

  * It's a Chrome-specific option (plus all the Chomealikes).
  * The user interface can be extremely confusing.
- * The `createWritable` interface for files is fragile to early cancellation, so you need to make sure to write many small files, instead of several large files.
+ * The `createWritable` interface for files is fragile to early cancellation: if you cancel writing (e.g. by navigating away from the page), the intermediary file is deleted.
+So, you need to make sure to write many small files, instead of several large files or any streaming files.

 (The previous two options can be implemented by my own [nonlocalForage](https://github.com/Yahweasel/nonlocal-forage) )